Your guide to preventing and treating the flu

-Influenza, or the flu, is a contagious respiratory illness caused by a viral infection that infects the lungs, mouth and throat.
-It isn't the same as a stomach "flu," which is the result of viruses in the gastrointestinal tract.
+Influenza, or the flu, is a contagious respiratory illness caused by a viral infection that affects the lungs, mouth and throat.
+It isn't the same as stomach flu, which is the result of viruses in the gastrointestinal tract.

-Coughing, sneezing or even touching your mouth, eyes or nose can spread germs.
-The flu virus is contagious from the day before symptoms show up until 5 to 7 days after a person gets sick.
+Coughing, sneezing, or touching your mouth, eyes or nose can spread germs.
+The flu virus is contagious 24 hours before symptoms appear and 5 to 7 days after a person gets sick.

-- Practice good hand hygiene with soap and water, or if not available use hand sanitizer.
+- Practice good hand hygiene with soap and water or hand sanitizer

-- Stay home from work, school and errands when you are sick.
+- Stay home from school, work and errands when you are sick

 “I heard my child could get the flu from the flu vaccine.
 Is that true?”

 No. The injectable flu vaccine is an inactivated (killed) virus, so a child CANNOT catch the flu from a flu shot.
-If your child has not received the flu shot, please visit one of our Children’s Health Pediatric locations.
+See the truth behind cold and flu myths.

 At first, the flu can be easily mistaken for a common cold.
-A sign that it's the flu is that the symptoms usually come on very quickly.
+If your symptoms come on very quickly, it's more likely to be the flu.